kaanalsoy43/roblox-hitius-sourcecode/README.md

 ### Setting up Libraries

+1. Create a folder named "Library" to the root
-- Unzip the Librarie.7z to the root then continue reading the tutorial.
+2. Unzip the Librarie.7z to the "Library" folder that you created and then continue reading the tutorial.

 ### Boost
 1. Run `bootstrap.bat` in `Library/boost/`.
 Edit the paths in `build_boost.bat` to correspond to where you are keeping this repository, and run `build_boost.bat`